 Providing code samples is almost always a good thing, so if you have the bandwidth to show code samples in various languages, go for it.
 However, providing just one code example in your audience’s target language is probably enough.
 If there isn’t a standard language for most users, you could also just provide the curl examples in your docs, and then provide users a Postman collection or an OpenAPI specification file — both of these approaches will allow developers to generate code samples in many different languages.

 Remember that each code sample you provide needs to be tested and maintained.
 When you make updates to your API, you’ll need to update each of the code samples across all the different languages.
-When your API pushes out a new release, you’ll need to check all the code samples to make sure the code doesn’t break with the new API (this is called “regression testing” in QA lingo).
+When your API pushes out a new release, you’ll need to check all the code samples to make sure the code doesn’t break with the changes in the new release (this is called “regression testing” in QA lingo).

 Sample code tutorials

 The following are a few samples of code tutorials in API documentation.

-Here we have various code samples across half a dozen languages, but no explanation about what the code sample returns.
-In some ways, the code is probably simple enough that developers can look at it and understand from the code itself what’s going on.
+In this Weather Underground example, there are various code samples across half a dozen languages, but no explanation about what the code sample returns.
+In this case, the code is probably simple enough that developers can look at it and understand from the code itself what’s going on.
 Still, some explanation is usually warranted, especially if there are multiple ways to make the call.